edf-hpc/clara/docs/source/clara-images.md

         Create a new initrd image to boot the cluster nodes.

 The option [--dist=<name>] allows to select a distribution different to the default one.
-This distribution must be listed in the field "distributions" from the section [common].
+This distribution must be listed in the field "allowed_distributions" from the section [common].

 # EXAMPLES